CodeAshing/nestjs-boilerplates/README.md

 6. Be responsive to feedback and iterate on your contributions, if necessary.

 Upon review, your pull request will go through a validation process by the project maintainers.
 Once approved, your changes will be merged into the main branch, and you will become a contributor to the Nest Boilerplates project.
 We appreciate your efforts in making this project better and more valuable.

+Please follow the contribution guidelines outlined in the [Contributing.md](contributing.md) file in this repository, to make sure that your contributions align with the project standards.

 ## Project Boilerplates

 Listed below are the currently available project boilerplates with their respective explanations and key features.
 Click on the arrow icon (▼) to expand/collapse each section.